 - Can I apply if English is not my first language?

-First you must read and agree to all of the information and conditions on this web site relating to electives.
-Once you have done this and compiled the required documentation and signed all of the paperwork, submit your application to the Electives Coordinator.
+It is recommended that you first read the information and conditions on this web site relating to electives and the application.
+Once you have done this, submit your application to the Electives Coordinator.

-Once your vaccinations are confirmed as compliant, you will be requested to pay the Elective Fee via our secure online payment site.
-These fees are due regardless of whether we have received your CRC or not.
+Once your vaccinations are confirmed as compliant, you will be requested to pay the Elective Fee and finalise submission of your NPC and CRC.

 A certified copy is a copy of a document that has been endorsed and signed by an authority figure - a solicitor, lawyer, Justice of the Peace or a Notary Public - as being a true copy of the original document.